Frequently Asked Questions (FY2025 cohort)

 - What is expected in the commitment to participate “as requested”?

 It is common with Foundation funding and some federal agencies that the grantee agree to participate in progress report conferences or other presentations to present the outcomes of the grant.
 The spirit of the expectation is to have successful teams commit to sharing their progress with our ISU community and stakeholders.
+As an example, for the first cohort, our ARCS teams provided slides for inclusion in presentations to the Board of Trustees and were offered the opportunity to present to the community at the University Research Symposium.

 - How soon does a team need to have a full team complement in track I proposals?